blue-cheetah-77-88-33-66/Synthetic-Data-using-GAN-and-Stable-Diffusion/README.md

 <h3>6)Result Analysis and Comparison:</h3>

--Analyze and compare the accuracy results obtained from the baseline model, GANs-augmented model, and Stable Diffusion-augmented model.
+-Analyze and compare the accuracy and FID score results obtained from the baseline model, DCGAN-augmented model, and Stable Diffusion-augmented model.

 -Calculate and compare relevant metrics such as accuracy, precision, recall, and F1 score for each model.